 Think Like an Executive

-Our Fast-Track MBA provides a unique experience tailored to the diverse needs of today's ambitious business professionals.
+Our Daytime MBA program provides a unique experience tailored to the diverse needs of today's ambitious business professionals.
 The accelerated format gets you on the job market faster!
-Students in the Daytime MBA Program typically are recent college graduates.
+Students in the Daytime MBA Program typically are recent college graduates or younger professionals.

 Earn Your Green Belt Certification

 Work with a Fortune 100 company (Caterpillar, Inc.) to earn internal Green Belt Lean Management Certification.
-Graduate prepared to take the Six Sigma Green Belt Certification exam upon completion of the program.
+Students are then prepared to take the Six Sigma Green Belt Certification exam upon completion of the program.

-Millikin University undergraduate students in the Tabor School of Business and/or with a Music Business major may take MBA classes during their senior year.
-Get more information on Concurrent Enrollment or contact Jaclyn Cantwell, Assistant Director of Graduate Programs, at email@example.com or 217-424-3503, or stop by ADM-Scovill 105E.
+Millikin University undergraduate students in the Tabor School of Business and/or with a Music Business major may take an MBA class during the senior year.
+Get more information on Concurrent Enrollment or contact Jaclyn Cantwell, Assistant Director of Graduate Programs, at email@example.com, 217-424-3503, or stop by ADM-Scovill 105E.

-Millikin's MBA program begins with an intensive review of topics before beginning five units containing two courses each.
+Millikin's MBA program begins with an intensive review of topics (also known as Bootcamp) before beginning five units containing three courses each.
 Students move through the units and courses in teams, start to finish.
 The MBA Program is 40 total credit hours.